 That being said, almost every editor at Byrdie HQ has given in to the magical powers of Eve Lom's cleansing balm.
 I keep samples of it around in every pocket, drawer, and bag I come into contact with.
 The formula helps improve circulation, open your pores, cleanse, exfoliate, and tone your skin all in the amount of time it takes to massage it into your face.
 The blend of essential oils—chamomile, eucalyptus, and clove—work to melt away dirt, oil, debris, and makeup all the while smelling like a spa.

 After cleansing, I move to toner, specifically Biologique Recherche's Lotion P50 1970 ($67).
-I first had the tingly, vinegar-scented formula applied to my face during a facial by Toska Husted herself at Toska European Spa, where its dark spot–erasing, pore-shrinking, and complexion-balancing results left my jaw dragging along the treatment room floor.
-"P50 is an acid toner that exfoliates the skin while nourishing it with botanical extracts and vitamins," says Husted.
+I first had the tingly, vinegar-scented formula applied to my face during a facial at Toska European Spa, where its dark spot–erasing, pore-shrinking, and complexion-balancing results left my jaw dragging along the treatment room floor.
+"P50 is an acid toner that exfoliates the skin while nourishing it with botanical extracts and vitamins," says esthetician Toska Husted.